denten-books/plain-text/3-format.md

 Despite its significance, formatting continues to elude the critical gaze because our very concept of form, central to literary analysis, has always drifted between vague and conflicting intuitions.
-The history of formalism, as I will show it in the first part of this chapter, contains within it two conflicting ideas about the nature of literary form.
+The history of formalism, as I will outline it in the first part of this chapter, contains within it at least these two conflicting ideas about the nature of literary form.
 Going back to the reception of Plato, Hegel, and the Russian formalists, the English "form" renders at times the material, outward, and apparent shape of something said, written, or pictured.
 Yet just as often, critics use "form" in the sense of a Platonic ideal: abstracted from matter, inward-facing, and in need of explication.
 Form in that sense is closer to the idea of an algorithm of a
-formula: it produces meaning according to implicit rules.
+formula: it signifies according to implicit rules.

-In this chapter, I would like to augment these two senses of form with a third, introducing the concept of formatting into the critical discourse.
-In the second half of the chapter, and really, for the duration of this book, I aim to show how formatting affects our ability to read and interpret everyday digital documents.
-I propose we begin with a historically-grounded theoretical discussion about formalism and end with a media history of something called the Document Object Model.
-This formal construct governs the structure of most modern textual artifacts.
-It embodies a particular kind of formalism and therefore helps us test some of our theoretical intuitions about form, formulae, and format in practice, immediately at hand.
+In this chapter, I would like to augment these two senses of form with a third, introducing the concept of format into the critical discourse.
+The intellectual history of form in literary theory will meet the material history of formatting in computer science in the second half of the chapter.
+A historically-grounded theoretical discussion about formalism will lead us to the formal structure at the heart of every digital document and finally to the notion of a smart document, capable of activity policing the encoded rules of
+engagement: what can be read, how, and where.
+In the process, we will observe formats develop from simple machine instructions for typographical layout to complex political directives pertaining to intellectual property rights, constraints on speech, trade agreements, secrecy, and national security.

 ### 3.1 Concrete and Universal